-In 2010, the Gordie Foundation of Dallas, Texas, merged with the University of Virginia’s Center for Alcohol and Substance Education to create the Gordie Center for Substance Abuse Prevention.
+In 2010, the Gordie Foundation of Dallas, Texas, merged with the University of Virginia’s Center for Alcohol and Substance Education to create the Gordie Center.
 The center is poised to become one of the nation’s leading resources for evidence-based prevention programs for colleges and universities.

 The center’s name honors the memory of Lynn Gordon "Gordie" Bailey, Jr., who died of an alcohol overdose at the University of Colorado after a fraternity initiation ceremony in fall 2004.
 Seeking a permanent home for the foundation established in his memory, his parents selected the University of Virginia because of the caliber of its longstanding program.

 Prior to the merger, UVA's Center for Alcohol and Substance Education had built a strong track record for creating, evaluating, and disseminating effective prevention programs for youth.
 For more than two decades, since its establishment in 1987, the center has developed innovative and award-winning approaches to reduce the negative consequences of drinking.
 Partnering with national organizations, including the National Collegiate Athletics Association and the U.S. Department of Education, the center has shared these programs with a broad audience.